ATV Accidents Still a Major Cause of Injury Warns California Injury Lawyer

 Additional articles on public safety and the personal injury claims process are available to the public free of charge through our office.

-If you would like to request one of these free resources, or to speak with a California injury lawyer, please call 866-981-5596.
+If you would like to request one of these free resources, or to speak with an Orange County personal injury lawyer, please call 866-981-5596.

 DISCLAIMER.
 The information on this site is not, nor is it intended to be, legal advice.
 You should formally consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Please be advised, however, contacting us, submitting a case to us, and/or discussing your case with us does NOT create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.